Traveling with Kids? Plan Ahead to Stay Well

 • Practice good hand hygiene.

-Make sure your children wash their hands after going to the bathroom and before and after eating.
+Make sure your child washes their hands after going to the bathroom and before and after eating.
 You should wash your hands every time you change a diaper or help a child use the bathroom.
 This is the best way to prevent the transmission of germs, Dr. Rao says.

-• Spend as much time outside as possible.
+• Plan to spend as much time outside as possible.

-Eat, play and visit with loved ones outdoors as much as you can.
+Eat, play and visit with loved ones outside as much as you can.
 It’s harder for viral transmission to take place outside.
-Wear a mask if you’ll be spending time indoors with anyone who is at high risk for severe illness, Dr. Rao says.
+Wear a mask if you’ll be spending time indoors with people outside of your usual pod, Dr. Rao says.

-• Think through the environment where you’ll be and plan accordingly.
+• Think through the environment where you’ll be spending time and plan accordingly.

-Snowy vacation?
-Make sure you bring warm clothes and items to help alleviate the sniffles.
+Beach vacation?
+Make sure you bring items to protect you from the sun.
 Long road trip?
 Be prepared to help your kids through motion sickness.
 Air travel?
-Bring all your most-used wellness items (such as thermometers and fever reducers for kids) in your carry-on and not in your checked luggage.
+Bring all your most used wellness items (such as thermometers and fever reducers for kids) in your carry-on and not in your checked luggage.

 Every family has different needs, but the following packing list is a good place to start: